wp-plugins/mention-comments-authors/readme.txt

 This WordPress plugin is based on ["jquery-sew" jQuery plugin](https://github.com/tactivos/jquery-sew), by [mural.ly](https://mural.ly/).

+You can find more information on this post : [wabeo : Un système de réponse dans les commentaires](http://wabeo.fr/blog/systeme-reponse-commentaires/)

 == Installation ==

 = For a non-ajax website =